-The user should rely on the mode-specific read-valid signal to ensure that the correct data is captured and not try to rely on any cycle-accurate implementation.
+Rely on the mode-specific read-valid signal to ensure that the correct data is captured and do not try to rely on any cycle-accurate implementation.

 Figure 24: Read from FCU Register (Execution Order)

 ACB Register Read

 An ACB register read command is provided in a single 32-bit packet.
 Like the FCU register read, it must be provided as the last command in a 128-bit payload, as the execution begins immediately afterward.